 PDF Text document: The history of Italian walk-behind tractors in North America (and a history of Earth Tools as well)–A perspective by Joel Dufour, Earth Tools owner

 In 1977, my father, Victor Dufour, started a home-based small equipment business in Southern Indiana called D & D Enterprises.
 One of the three equipment lines the business began with was BCS walk-behind tractors (marketed at that time as “Mainline” brand machines through an importer in Ohio).
 My Dad was impressed with the quality and versatility of the product, and besides, we needed a good tiller and sickle bar mower!
 We used a BCS 715 8hp gas model (equivalent to the 722 of today) to start a small farm, on which we grew the majority of the food to supply our family (Mom, Dad & 7 kids!) and sold organic produce to restaurants for extra income.
 This machine broke 5 acres of sod, cultivated, mowed a 17-acre hayfield, cleared snow and ran a sprayer pump.
 We put 1700 hours on it in 6 years and spent about $120 in maintenance (mostly tiller tines!).
-We then put a new engine on the 715 and sold it (it is still in service; the transmission has never been serviced except for an occasional oil change) and graduated to a model 735 (roughly the equivalent of the 853 today) with a 10hp Lombardini diesel engine equipped with wind-the-rope-on-the-pulley-and-PULL start.
+We then put a new engine on that 715 and sold it (it is still in service; the transmission has never been serviced except for an occasional oil change) and we graduated to a model 735 (roughly the equivalent of the 853 today) with a 10hp Lombardini diesel engine equipped with wind-the-rope-on-the-pulley-and-PULL start.
 We added a lawn mower implement and a 5-foot Hayrake/tedder to the tractor’s list of chores and put about 2500 hours on this unit over the next 5 years.
 The workload was great enough (and the labor pool large enough, with all those kids!) that we finally started using two walk-behind tractors simultaneously around 1988 by adding a BCS 604 (a front-PTO-only machine, for all our mowing/hayraking applications) to the workforce.

 All this time, our small equipment business was growing too.
 Having tons of first-hand experience with the equipment enabled Dad to be very successful selling BCS, and we quickly became the largest dealer in Indiana.
 Dad’s business was also expanding by selling & servicing more equipment lines - mostly in the way of chain saws and logging supplies, since Southern Indiana is a fairly large hardwood-lumber-producing area.
 Even though our business was located “out in the sticks” 9 miles from the nearest town and 7 miles to the nearest highway, our business attracted customers from far & wide, eventually putting the shops ‘in town’ out of business.
 Why?
 1. We sold top-quality products at reasonable prices.
 2. We stood behind those products and took care of our customers.
 3. Service, Service, Service.